google-deepmind/mujoco/doc/computation/index.rst

 These three components of an actuator - transmission, activation dynamics, and force generation - determine how the actuator works.
 The user can set them independently for maximum flexibility, or use :ref:`Actuator shortcuts
-<CActuator>` which instantiate common actuator types.
+<CActShortcuts>` which instantiate common actuator types.

 .. _geTransmission: